What does it mean when your dog has injured their cruciate or ACL?

 Your dog will have an initial general anaesthetic with palpation and an xray series of the knee.
 The knee will be fully assessed then the specialist surgery will be scheduled.
 Once your dog recovers from surgery and is discharged the rehab plan begins.
 The full costing of surgery, aftercare and rehab is supplied and discussed before your pet’s procedure.

 Smaller animals may able to be treated with a non-specialist cruciate surgery.
 This is cost saving and still includes rehab and after-care.
-Dr Jen Stewart can discuss the pros and cons of the non-specialist procedure.
+Dr Tanian Naude can discuss the pros and cons of the non-specialist procedure.

 What happens if you can’t afford cruciate surgery?